Landau levels in curved space realized in strained graphene: Numerical calculation

 where the first sum is over all eigenvalues $\varepsilon_n$ with corresponding normalized eigenfunction $\psi_n(\vec x)$ and the second sum is over the 10 central sites at positions $\vec x_i$. $\Theta(x)$ denotes the Heaviside step function.
 We use the strain profile \eqref{eq:strain_profile}.

-Below, we plot the LDOS and compare to the expression \eqref{eq:energy_levels} with $B$ and $\cK$ given by \eqref{eq:result_for_B} and \eqref{eq:result_for_B} respectively.
-The spectrum shows clear jumps at the energies corresponding to the Landau levels.

-We see that we need to include the effect of the non-zero curvature in order to accurately fit the positions of the Landau levels.
-We note that the zeroth LL is the sharpest, the reason being that the existence of a certain number of zero-energy states is guaranteed by an index theorem, which does not rely on the magnetic field being uniform \cite{index}.
-Higher LL are smeared out since the small momentum expansion that we used to derive the field theory is no longer valid \cite{Goerbig_Review}.
+In Fig.~\ref{fig:10LL} we plot the LDOS and compare to the expression \eqref{eq:energy_levels} with $B$ and $\cK$ given by \eqref{eq:result_for_B} and \eqref{eq:result_for_K} respectively.
+The spectrum shows clear jumps at the energies corresponding to the pseudo Landau levels.
+We see that we need to include the effect of the non-zero curvature in order to accurately fit the positions of the pseudo Landau levels.
+We note that the zeroth pseudo LL is the sharpest, the reason being that the existence of a certain number of zero-energy states is guaranteed by an index theorem, which does not rely on the magnetic field being uniform \cite{index}.
+Higher pseudo LLs can be smeared out since the small momentum expansion that we used to derive the field theory is no longer valid \cite{Goerbig_Review}.
+In Fig.~\ref{fig:comparison} we compare the positions of the pseudo LLs with the predictions with and without curvature for different values of $u_B$ which shows that the prediction with curvature matches the numerical data for all $u_B$ investigated.

-An additional feature of the QHE in constant curvature is that the LL degeneracy now depends on the LL index $n$ due to the Wen-Zee shift \cite{WenZee,Pnueli:1994}.
+An additional feature of the QHE in constant curvature is that the pseudo LL degeneracy now depends on the LL index $n$ due to the Wen-Zee shift \cite{WenZee,Pnueli:1994}.
 Unfortunately the LDOS is not a good probe for this effect and we do not see this effect in our numerics.
 The Wen-Zee shift is a global property.
 One can derive the LL degeneracy using the Index Theorem, which requires an integral over the entire manifold \cite{Pnueli:1994}.
 In addition, the derivation of the Wen-Zee shift uses the assumption that we have a sphere with a constant curvature, which we do not have here.
 We only have a manifold with approximately constant curvature near the center.
 So in principle, one should not expect to obtain Wen-Zee shift from LDOS of the current setup.